ioccc-src/winner/2024/ferguson1/README.md

 ## Author's remarks:

-> Fun fact: after winning this, the author played the game in gdb from start to finish and not counting macros but counting all function calls (not libc functions just the few functions in prog.c), there were a total of **1416** (!) line jumps.
-Skipping prog.c function calls and it was still **1131** jumps!
-The prog.c, if you remove `#include`s, blank lines, lines with just a brace and lines that have only variables, **only has 55 (!) lines of code**.
-A very tiny fraction of the time a line might be repeated in a row ONCE but that does not really matter, as it is still technically a jump.
+If you wish to jump straight to the remarks about the game, go [here](#devil).

+> **FUN FACT**: the judges stated in the [2024 index.html](https://www.ioccc.org/2024/index.html#gotos) the following:
+>
+> * Using a lot of goto statements to make your code harder to understand might not help it pass the final rounds of judging.

+...and Landon told me personally:

+> One might say that the number of gotos were nearly countless. 😉

-**SUGGESTION**: if you dare, try opening [prog.gotos.c](%%REPO_URL%%/2024/ferguson1/prog.gotos.c) in an editor with syntax highlighting and then highlight `goto`.
+...which made me EXTREMELY happy and I decided to demonstrate exactly what this means, and why lots of `goto`s are now frowned upon, something I aimed to do.
+If you dare, try opening [gotos.ruined.c](%%REPO_URL%%/2024/ferguson1/prog.gotos.c) in an editor with syntax highlighting and then highlight `goto`.
 Alternatively, try it with `grep` if your grep has colours enabled (probably easier).
 This is a nice one to try:

 ``` <!---sh-->
     grep -E 'heaven|goto|666|hell' prog.gotos.c